jdominguez198/aws-clusters/README.md

      - Get your Accelerator following the instructions in [global-accelerator](global-accelerator) folder.
      - Create the Application Load Balancer with SSL, following the instructions in [eks-alb-controller](eks-alb-controller) folder.

+### (Extra) Create Cluster using ECS

+1. Get your Elastic IPs following the instructions in [elastic-ip](elastic-ip) folder.
+2. Follow the documentation in [ecs-cluster](ecs-cluster) folder to create the ECS cluster with the required policies, roles and resources to start using your containers.
+3. Now you'll have a cluster ready to use with `FARGATE` instances

+## TO DO

+- For `ecs-cluster`, include ACM and HTTPS listener
+- Improve folders README to describe an overview
+- Prepare each folder as private modules and include examples of its usage

 ## Resources

 - https://github.com/AJarombek/global-aws-infrastructure/blob/master/eks/main.tf